stanford-rc/recommend-o-matic/docs/README.md

 For background colors, you can define the class in your style definition, and simply style the cell to look as you'd want (e.g., you likely want to define `background-color`).
 For defaults, we use backgrounds [provided by bootstrap](https://getbootstrap.com/docs/4.0/utilities/colors/#background-color).

+## 3. Demos

+Since this is highly under development, we have several demos!

+ - [vertical layout (version 1)](https://stanford-rc.github.io/recommend-o-matic/demo/vertical-layout/) was the original version, and it was hard to see both options and the table at the same time.
+ - [horizonal layouy (version 2)](https://stanford-rc.github.io/recommend-o-matic/demo/horizontal-layout/) moved the questions to the side of the table, making it easier to see both.
+ - [simple layout (version 3)](https://stanford-rc.github.io/recommend-o-matic/demo/stanford-compute/) takes the stance that the table is too large and busy, and we want to make it more compact.